EtienneK/cv/cv.md

     **Standard Bank** (Johannesburg, South Africa)

-    I am currently working as a Senior Software Engineer at Standard Bank.
+    I am currently working as a Solution Architect for Digital Platforms at Standard Bank — the largest bank in Africa.
 This role requires me to find and implement solutions to complex business and technical problems on a daily basis.
+I work with business and engineering to deliver executable architectures for digital products on mobile- and web platforms.

     During my time in this role I've been very fortunate to work on some very interesting projects.
 Some examples of projects that I have worked on thus far:

+    -   I am currently looking at ways to migrate our digital channels and services to the public- and private clouds.
+    -   Also, currently investigating single sign-on solutions for all digital channels using OAuth2 and OpenID Connect.
-    -   Currently part of a feature team to rethink, redesign and reimplement the entire home loans- and cheque account opening processes.
+    -   Was part of a feature team to rethink, redesign and reimplement the entire home loans- and cheque account opening processes.
     -   Helped architect and design a bill-payment solution for all corporate clients across Africa.
     -   Was the lead Technical Designer for the core banking application replacement in Zambia.

-    Examples of some of my daily tasks are: Understanding and analysing functional and non-functional requirements; conceptual-, logical- and physical technical design; software development; prototyping of new technologies and processes (example: DevOps); mentoring of junior team members.
+    Examples of some of my daily tasks are: Understanding and analysing functional and non-functional requirements; developing executable architectures; conceptual-, logical- and physical technical design; software development; prototyping of new technologies and processes; mentoring of junior team members.

-    Examples of some technologies I’ve used in this role: Java 8; Spring Boot Framework; IBM DB2; Docker; Chef Configuration Management; Atlassian Bamboo; Atlassian Bitbucket; Git; Node.js; JavaScript; Sparx Enterprise Architect.
+    Examples of some technologies I’ve used in this role: Amazon Web Services (AWS); Microsoft Azure; RedHat OpenShift; Kubernetes; Java; Spring Boot Framework; IBM DB2; Docker; Chef Configuration Management; Atlassian Bamboo; Atlassian Bitbucket; Git; Node.js; JavaScript; Sparx Enterprise Architect.

 *   **Senior Software Engineer**, October 2012 — February 2014